-- 45.Redemptions and buy-backs are deemed to undermine the permanence of the capital instrument.
+- 46.Redemptions and buy-backs are deemed to undermine the permanence of the capital instrument.
 In prudential terms, buy-backs are equivalent to a call or redemption.
-Both redemptions and buy-backs are subject to a prior supervisory approval. - 46.Redemptions and buy-backs shall not be announced to holders before the institution has obtained the prior approval of the competent authorities. - 47.
-When redemptions and buy-backs are deemed to be going to take place with sufficient certainty, and once the prior approval of the competent authorities has been obtained, the corresponding estimated amounts to be redeemed or bought back shall be deducted from the original own funds referred to in Article 57(a) while waiting for the effective redemption or buy-back to occur. - 48.Sufficient certainty is deemed to exist when the institution has publicly announced its intention to buy back.
+Both redemptions and buy-backs are subject to a prior supervisory approval. - 47.
+Redemptions and buy-backs shall not be announced to holders before the institution has obtained the prior approval of the competent authorities. - 48.
+When redemptions and buy-backs are deemed to take place with a sufficient certainty, and once the prior approval of the competent authorities has been obtained, the corresponding estimated amounts to be redeemed or bought back shall be deducted from original own funds referred to in Article 57(a) while waiting the effective redemption or buy-back to occur. - 49.A sufficient certainty is deemed to exist when the institution has publicly announced its intention to buy-back.

-Criterion 4: The capital instrument is perpetual and no terms shall enable redemption by the issuer outside liquidation (setting aside discretionary repurchases or other means of effectively reducing capital in a discretionary manner that are allowable under national law).
+Criterion 4: The capital instrument is perpetual and no terms shall enable redemption by the issuer outside liquidation (setting aside discretionary repurchases or other means of effectively reducing capital in a discretionary manner that is allowable under national law).
 The holder shall not be in a position to require redemption.

-49. Instruments referred to in Article 57(a) shall be undated and are not to be redeemable outside of liquidation.
-They must be freely available within an institution and remain so at all times.

-- 50. The issuer must not have the option to redeem (no call), at any time, any such instrument (setting aside discretionary repurchases or other means of effectively reducing the capital in a discretionary manner that is allowable under national law). - 51.
-The holders of instruments referred to in Article 57(a) should also have no right to repayment of their capital except as a claim for the residual assets in liquidation in proportion to their share of the issued capital.
-This claim may be set aside for cooperative and mutual banks or similar institutions as stated in paragraph 76. - 52.
-Accordingly, the holders of such instruments shall not have a put option towards the issuer. - 53.
-When there is a right under the law for the holders of shares to return their shares to the issuing institutions (in particular cooperative and mutual banks or similar institutions), this right is not considered to be a put option under these guidelines.
-This is under the condition that this redemption is subject to an approval process which provides the institution with the option to reject the holders' request in particular with regard to the prudential situation of the institution. - 54.
-In any case, competent authorities shall have the possibility to refuse the redemption or limit the amount to be redeemed, particularly when they have determined that the level of capital of the institution (both current and expected) is not adequate for its risks. - 55.
+- 50.Instruments referred to in Article 57(a) shall be undated and are not redeemable outside of liquidation.
+They must be freely available within an institution and remain so at all times. - 51.
+The issuer must not have the option to redeem (no call), at any time, any such instrument (setting aside discretionary repurchases or other means of effectively reducing the capital in a discretionary manner that is allowable under national law). - 52.
+The holders of instruments referred to in Article 57(a) should also have no right of repayment of their capital except as a claim for the residual assets in liquidation in proportion to their share of issued capital.
+This claim may be set aside for cooperative and mutual banks or similar institutions as stated in paragraph 77. - 53.Accordingly, the holder of such instruments shall not have a put option towards the issuer. - 54.
+When there is a right under the law for the holders of shares to return their shares to the issuing institutions (in particular cooperative and mutual banks or similar institutions), this right is not considered as a put option under these guidelines.
+This is under the condition that this redemption is subject to an approval process which provides the institution with the option to reject the holders' request with regard in particular to the prudential situation of the institution. - 55.In any case, competent authorities shall have the possibility to refuse the redemption or limit the amount to be redeemed, notably when they have determined that the level of capital of the institution (both current and expected) is not adequate to its risks. - 56.
 The issuer is required to transmit an application as soon as it has made its decision to redeem capital instruments.
-The competent authorities may define a process for the transmission of the application taking into account the materiality of the amount to be redeemed and/or the information already provided notably as part of the evaluation of the ICAAP of the institution.
-The competent authorities may also define an ex-ante process by which they define in advance an amount that can be redeemed by the institution without triggering deduction.
-The deduction will only occur when sufficient certainty (cf. § 48) has been demonstrated. - 56.
-The application shall be accompanied by all required/necessary information allowing the competent authority to conduct its assessment of the potential impact of the redemption on the financial and solvency positions of the issuer.
-Competent authorities may also ask the institution to assess its ability to re-access the market if necessary as part of its capital plan.
-The application shall at the minimum include all the information required for the redemption of hybrid instruments6.
-The issuer shall submit its application well in advance of the redemption date.
+Competent authorities may define a process for the transmission of the application taking into account the materiality of the amount to be redeemed and/or the information already provided notably as part of the evaluation of the ICAAP of the institution.
+This application shall be accompanied by all required/necessary information allowing the competent authority to conduct its assessment on the potential impact of the redemption on the financial and solvency positions of the issuer.
+The application shall at a minimum include all the information required for the redemption of hybrid instruments.
+The issuer shall schedule the submission of its application well in advance of the redemption date.